Overview

 Adding Team Members

-1. Log into Apple Developer Center with the admin account, and select People > Manage Users.
+1. Log in to Apple Developer Center with the admin account, and select People > Manage Users.

 2. Click .